-For our Christmas Card Writing Party, I wanted to serve the children milk to offset the sweet treats.
+For our Letters to Santa Party, I wanted to serve the children milk to offset the sweet treats.
 But I also didn’t want milk accidentally spilled all over the table.
 This was the perfect excuse to buy myself some Starbucks Frappuccinos!

 For this project, I recruited my husband (or as I now call him “Vice President of Special Projects, Packaging and Shipping”) and Don gets the credit for knowing how to punch a hole in the Frappuccino cap.
 (He also gets extra points for coming up with this idea the morning of the party.)